shwetharam0407/star-stuff/_posts/2019-09-02-northern-lights.markdown

 <!--End image slideshow-->

 As we were chasing the northern lights, I thought about how they can disappear anytime, or offer the best we've seen yet.
-We neither know how lasting are the wonders of the present moment, nor how beautiful the next one - it's all about living every moment to the fullest, anticipating colored lights on every turn of the road.
+We neither know how lasting the wonders of the present moment are, nor how beautiful the next one - it's all about living every moment to the fullest, anticipating colored lights on every turn of the road.

 My only regret?
 Not having a good camera!
 That's for the next time, I guess.